-- 3.01 Subject to the terms of this Agreement, the Employer's rights include the right to: - maintain order, discipline and efficiency; to make, alter and enforce rules and regulations, policies and practices to be adhered to by its employees; to discipline and discharge employees for just cause; - select, hire and direct the employees; to transfer, assign, promote, demote, classify, layoff, suspend and rehire employees; to select and retain employees for positions excluded from the bargaining unit; and - c) operate and manage the Employer's business in order to satisfy its commitments and responsibilities.
-The right to determine the kind and location of business to be done by the Employer, the direction of the working forces, the scheduling of work, the number of shifts, the methods, processes and means by which work is to be performed, job content, quality and quantity standards, the right to use improved methods, machinery and equipment, the right to determine the number of employees needed by the Employer at any time and generally, the right to manage the business of the Employer, and to plan, direct and control the operations of the Employer, without interference.
+- 3.01 Subject to the terms of this Agreement, the Employer's rights include the right to: - maintain order, discipline and efficiency; to make, alter and enforce rules and regulations, policies and practices to be adhered to by its employees; to discipline and discharge employees for just cause; - b) select, hire and direct the employees; to transfer, assign, promote, demote, classify, layoff, suspend and rehire employees; to select and retain employees for positions excluded from the bargaining unit; and - c) operate and manage the Employer's business in order to satisfy its commitments and responsibilities.
+The right to determine the kind and location of business to be done by the Employer, the direction of the working forces, the scheduling of work, the number of shifts, the methods, processes and means by which work is to be performed, job content, quality and quantity standards, the right to use improved methods, machinery and equipment, the right to determine the number of employees needed by the Employer at any time and generally, the right to manage the business of the Employer, and to plan, direct and control the operations of the Employer, without interference. - 3.02 The sole and exclusive jurisdiction over operations, building, machinery and equipment will be vested in the Employer. - 3.03 The Employer may subcontract out work where it: - a) does not possess the necessary facilities or equipment;

-- 3.02 The sole and exclusive jurisdiction over operations, building, machinery and equipment will be vested in the Employer. - 3.03 The Employer may only contract out work where it: - a) does not possess the necessary facilities or equipment; - b) does not have and/or cannot acquire the required employees; or - c) cannot perform the work in a manner that is competitive in terms of cost, quality and within required time limits. - d) does not possess the core competency. - e) when intellectual property or confidential information shall be preserved. - 3.04 The Employer will discuss with the Union at the pre-job conference, or during the course of the project, the portion or portions of the project that the Employer wishes to sub-contract and the sub-contractors to be hired to do such work. - 3.05 The Employer may meet periodically with their employees for the purpose of discussing any matters of mutual interest or concern to the Employer, the Union, and the employees.
-A Union representative ("Representatives") may attend such meetings.
+- b) does not have and/or cannot acquire the required employees; or - c) cannot perform the work in a manner that is competitive in terms of cost, quality and within required time limits. - 3.04 The Employer will discuss with the Union at the pre-job conference, or during the project, the portion, or portions, of the project that the Employer wishes to sub-contract and the sub-contractors to be hired to do such work. - 3.05 The Employer may meet periodically with their employees for the purpose of discussing any matters of mutual interest or concern to the Employer, the Union, and the employees.
+A Union representative (Representatives) may attend such meetings.